SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 I was alive, though not yet a professor, when Cthrion Uroniziir tried to reduce the timescape into one singular universe, wiping out reality as we know it.
 She was defeated, and we see her cage every day.

 Each of these great evils was defeated by a coalition.
 The armies and heroes of many speaking peoples.
-And all of them—all of them—were led… by humans.
+And all of them—all of them—were led… by [[Human|humans]].
 That’s a fact.
 That’s history.
 You can look it up.

 Is there some rare trait that makes you uniquely qualified to lead disparate peoples, bring them together to achieve great things?
 I think… there must be.

-Those great humans, your ancestors, did not focus on differences.
+Those great [[Human|humans]], your ancestors, did not focus on differences.
 They did not weigh different people and grade them based on arbitrary traits deemed virtues and flaws.
 That is what Ajax does.
-No, those humans focused on the future.
+No, those [[Human|humans]] focused on the future.
 On making a better world… for all of us.
 A world many of them knew they would not live to see.
 That is a sacrifice… I can scarcely imagine.

 The people who stand against Ajax and tyrants like him will be just like you—normal people.
 Priests and scholars and merchants and farmers.
 Maybe even teachers.